GenASiS: General Astrophysical Simulation System. II. Self-gravitating Baryonic Matter: Tests

 Using \genasis, we computed the adiabatic (without neutrino interactions) collapse, bounce, and explosion of 11 pre-supernova progenitor stars \citep{Woosley2007Nucleosynthesis}.
 The pre-supernova progenitors with which we begin our computations have themselves been evolved from initial conditions of solar metallicity (`S') and initial `zero-age main sequence' masses of $(12,13,14,15,20,23,25,27,30,35,40) M_\odot$ that subsequently have been altered by mass loss due to stellar winds.
 Our models are labeled accordingly (e.g. `S12'), and begin with collapse already underway.
 Our outer boundary of $\approx 1 \times 10^4~\mathrm{km}$ lies in the oxygen shell.
 In 1D and 2D we computed models with $N_\theta = 128, 192, 256$ (corresponding to $\Delta r_\mathrm{min} \approx (1.600, 1.067, 0.8000) \times 10^{-1}~\mathrm{km}$ as described at the beginning of \S\ref{sec:Tests}), but in 3D we did not go beyond $N_\theta = 192$ and only computed models S12, S25, and S40.
 These adiabatic models remain spherically symmetric, and results from 1D, 2D, and 3D runs are visually indistinguishable.
 For the illustrative purposes of this work we used a publicly available\footnote{\texttt{https://stellarcollapse.org}} LS220 table based on the work of \citet{Lattimer:1991}.

 The time evolution of various global energy measures for model S12, obtained from integration over position space, is displayed in Figure~\ref{Fig:WH_A_Energies_S12}.
 Plots for the other models are qualitatively similar.
 The time axis is adjusted so that `bounce', the point of maximum central density, is at $t = 0$.
 The internal+kinetic (overwhelmingly internal) energy and gravitational energy dramatically increase in magnitude just before bounce and nearly offset one another: their sum, the total energy, is about two orders of magnitude smaller than these after bounce, as is the kinetic energy of the outflow (`explosion').
 The total energy should remain constant, and indeed the change in total energy remains nearly zero compared with the total and kinetic energies.
 Results from computations with three different resolutions are displayed, but differences in these global energy measures are barely perceptible to the naked eye.
 The aspect of interest---the kinetic energy, that is, the explosion---is well converged.
+A small secular drift in total energy is discernible, and it is possible to address this with more sophisticated formulations and discretizations with self-gravity (e.g. \citet{Muller2010A-New-Multi-dim,Mullen2021An-Extension-of,Zhang2022Energy-conservi}).
+But as for instance \citet{Muller2010A-New-Multi-dim} acknowledges, on the time scales of interest here and for purposes of computing the explosion dynamics, more advanced approaches seem not to be necessary.
+In the results presented here no such special measures are employed to control global energy errors; but our $\Delta r_\mathrm{min}$ may be smaller than often employed, perhaps resulting in better global energy conservation than sometimes is seen without special measures.